JAlcocerT/Py_Trip_Planner/README.md

 * [Leaflet](https://github.com/thedirtyfew/dash-leaflet)
 * [Meteostat](https://github.com/meteostat)

+## Guide

+To run the jupyter notebook in linux, you will need:

+* apt-get install python3-pip

 ## Ways to Contribute

 * Please feel free to fork the code - try it out for yourself and improve or add others tabs.
 The data that is queried give many possibilities to create awsome interactive visualizations.